MidasLamb/CSSchedule/README.md

 ## About the author

 This repository is created and maintained by Midas Lambrichts, Computer Science student at KU Leuven.
+This project was created in collaboration with [Pieter-Jan Coenen](https://github.com/pcoenen) and [Stijn Caerts](https://github.com/StijnCaerts).
 Contributions to this repository are welcomed in the form of pull requests.